MH15/hackohio2020/README.md

 # how to use dlib mouth detection
 1. install dlib and opencv (pip install opencv-python and pip install dlib)
 2. go to hackohio2020/vision directory and run "python dlib_test.py"

+# Dependencies
+- `acapture` a faster webcam reader for OpenCV
+- `pyglview` for drawing output to screen
+- `opencv-python` for image manipulation
+- `dlib` for face landmark detection